Traits Of Immature People

 Needing a ton of attention

 No one wants to be completely ignored, but overall adults don't need to constantly have the focus on them the way kids do.
-Children will get antsy before long if the adults in the room talk just to each other for too long.
-They can have such a need to be acknowledged that they can misbehave, to at least get unpleasant attention over none at all.
+Children will get antsy if the adults in the room talk just to each other for too long.
+They can have such a need to be acknowledged they can misbehave, to at least get unpleasant attention over none at all.
 Immature adults can have that same mentality where they feel uneasy if the conversation isn't centered on them, and sometimes act out to regain the spotlight.

 An overly antagonistic attitude toward authority

 By the time they're teenagers, kids can be pretty sick of authority figures.
 Parents, teachers, coaches, and other adults have been telling them what to do and thwarting their fun for years.
-They can develop a knee-jerk attitude that anyone with any authority is a lame, out-of-touch buzzkill.
+They can develop a knee-jerk attitude that anyone with any authority is a lame, out of touch buzzkill.
 They may purposely defy or annoy them to try to even the score in their mind.

 As most people get older their view toward authority softens.
 They realize their boss may not be perfect, but is just a fellow adult who's trying to do their job.
 Less-mature people never lose that teenage mindset about anyone with power over them.
 They still see their supervisor as a cartoonishly strict teacher, and may feel compelled to talk back to them or engage in other petty acts of rebellion and defiance.
+They may see someone who gets along with their manager as a teacher's pet.

 Doing things that show an obvious lack of adult knowledge and life experience